How to Prepare Wood Carving for Painting and Staining

 *

-Please, keep in mind that I work primarily with basswood (linden wood) – you might get different results with different wood.
-Also, I mix my ‘stains’ (oil based) and only use oil paints (for artists) when painting a wood sculpture.
+Please, keep in mind that I work primarily with basswood (linden wood) – you might get different results with different woods.
+Also, I mix my ‘stains’ from oil paints (for artists) and only use oil paints (for artists) when painting wood sculptures.

-2. Apply mixture on your carving – as much as the wood absorbs (a lot! – the more the better)
+2. I apply mixture on the carving – as much as the wood absorbs (a lot! – the more the better)

-3. Let dry about 24 hours or until dry
+3. I let it dry about 24 hours or until dry

 6. Apply mixture on carving